Dryocopus pileatus abieticola

 The only record for the Loup River drainage is of one at George D. Syas WMA, Platte Co 28 Jun 2000.
 A suggestive report was of one seen in early 2017 on the Middle Loup River, near St. Paul, Howard Co; it is possible this bird came from the increasing population in the Little Blue drainage rather than from the Missouri River population.

 Expansion westward in the Platte River Valley has been slow.
 Early reports in the lower Platte River Valley are of one seen near Cris Lake in southeast Sarpy Co during the first week of Jun 1983 (Cortelyou 1983) and one in Sarpy Co 4 Jul 1996.
-Reports are increasing at Schramm SP, Sarpy Co, where singles were found 23 Mar and 14 May 2016, two were present 5 and 11 Mar 2017, one was there 12 May 2018 (Don and Jan Paseka, personal communication), in 2020 one on 3 Jan and two on 8-16 May, and one on 12 Feb 2022.
+Reports began at Schramm SP, Sarpy Co 23 Mar and 14 May 2016, two were present 5 and 11 Mar 2017, and one was there 12 May 2018 (Don and Jan Paseka, personal communication); since then, reports are 3 Jan 2020, one on 12 Feb and two on 8-16 May 2022.
+Two were at Bay Hills Golf Course, Cass Co 26 Aug 2024.
 Singles were at Two Rivers SP, Douglas Co 6 May 2016, 27 Apr 2020, 21 Feb 2022, and Mar-May 2023.
 Reports in Saunders and Dodge Cos are increasing; bark chipping and removal typical of this species was observed in Saunders Co 18 Dec 2014, and one was in Saunders Co on the Ames CBC 17 Dec 2019, two were at Fremont Lakes SRA, Dodge Co 30 Oct 2016, singles were in Hormel Park, Dodge Co 26 Apr 2020 and 3 Sep 2023, and one was on the Ames CBC in Dodge Co 21 Dec 2016.

 Unexpected was one photographed in Howard Co 5 Aug 2023 (Jeff and Tricia Buchanan via Facebook).